HVoltBb/konez/docs/README.md

 1. On page 4, left column, line 3: <img src="https://latex.codecogs.com/gif.latex?\Gamma " /> is the gamma function, not the lower case <img src="https://latex.codecogs.com/gif.latex?\gamma " /> as appeared in the text.
 Apparently "\Gamma" was auto-corrected to "\gamma" during production.
 It was even rendered as <img src="https://latex.codecogs.com/gif.latex?\Delta " /> in the final proof, even through the latex is correct.

-2. The first sentence of section 2.3 should be "To model excess ones, we aggregated the first k+1 probabilities of an original distribution g(x) over the positive range to represent the probability of a singleton outcome, and left shifted remaining probabilities to represent the probability of two or more counts, ".
+2. The first sentence of section 2.3 should be "To model excess ones, we aggregated the initial k+1 probabilities of an original distribution g(x) over the positive range to represent the probability of a singleton outcome, and left shifted remaining probabilities to represent the probability of two or more counts, ".
 The original sentence wasn't clear.

 ## How to install
 First, you will need R package _devtools_.
 Run the following command in R, if you don't have devtools on your computer.